Santa Fe is a unique mecca for tourists. It’s known as “The City Different.”

 La Posada has the gorgeous Spa Sage, fronting on an oasis of greenery.
 We enjoyed massages and herbal treatments.
 This spa specializes in Altitude Adjustment therapy to help travelers who may feel lightheaded or listless because of their ascent to Santa Fe’s 7200-foot height.

 Another cure for altitude dizziness is chocolate.
 Conveniently, Santa Fe is home to an artisanal shop, Kakawa Chocolate House, which specializes in authentic historic drinking chocolate elixirs.
 We were pleased to sample Pre-Columbian, Mayan and Aztec, and Colonial American and Colonial Mexican drinking chocolate elixirs, presented as drinks, in ice cream, baked goods and chocolate bars.
 Kakawa is one of the town’s most popular gathering spots.

 Fine food is one of Santa Fe’s attractions.
 It is the primary destination for creative chefs, because the community is small so each can learn from the others.
 One of my favorite restaurants is Geronimo, amidst the art galleries on Canyon Road, where I had Peppery Elk Tenderloin with Applewood smoked bacon and creamy brandied mushrooms.
-Another good spot is La Casa Sena, which serves trout that is cooked and served in a clay shell.
+Another good spot is La Casa Sena, which serves trout that is cooked in a clay shell.